 Disclaimer: YoungWilliams does not endorse the reports or opinions expressed by non-YoungWilliams authors, nor do we endorse the entities that initially released or published the materials posted on our website.

-In re Marriage Heine (Colorado 2018)
+In re ACH (Colorado 2019)

 An established psychological parent, who has sought and obtained an allocation of parental responsibilities, can be ordered to pay child support.
 In this case, the mother had a child from a previous relationship.
 The mother and father had their own child.

 A lump sum payment is properly considered non-recurring income for child support, doesn’t necessarily require a deviation from the guidelines, and evidence is needed to show that making such a payment will impact future income.
 The father filed to modify his child support obligation.

 A child support action doesn’t need to be stayed pending an appeal in a custody case.
 The mother and father were parties to a child custody case filed by their children’s paternal grandparents in Watauga County, North Carolina.